ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/storage_file.md

     image/ (directory, required)
         <name>/ (one or more directories, each of which is an image) (required)
             layer/ (directory, required)
-                NOTE: no non-layer directories allowed below this level; all directories assumed to be layers
+                NOTE: no non-layer directories below this level
                 <name>/ (required. one or more directories, each of which is a layer)
                     attributes.json (file, optional)
                         {